miohtama/Krusovice/README.rst

 Introduction
 -------------

-Krusovice is a high quality HTML5 rhytmic photo show creator which you can integrate to your website.
+Krusovice is a high quality HTML5 rhythmic photo show creator which you can integrate to your website.

 Background